 In the recent months and weeks, there has been an expansive counternarrative spreading questioning the legitimacy of the claims that there is a massive ethnic and cultural purge taking place in Xinjiang and other largely Muslim regions of China.

 Some claim that the Xinjiang crisis is simply a Western propaganda campaign designed to discredit the CCP, and it is a fraud, serving the twin aims of distracting from democratic incompetence, and driving support for American-backed anti-Chinese economic protectionism.
 A large number of those spreading this propaganda are not making intellectually legitimate arguments, though.
 Instead some sources are simply parroting the CCP party line.
-This is increasingly being carried out by an army of overseas Chinese whose ideologies are closer to their totalitarian parent state than the countries to which they pledged their allegiance upon being granted citizenship.
-China has carefully cultivated this through their intricate use of WeChat and its news services to control the narrative and influence the thought of their overseas populations, creating a large, voluntary, international fifty cent army.
+This is increasingly being carried out by an army of overseas CCP members.
+China has carefully cultivated this through their intricate use of WeChat and its news services to control the narrative and influence the thought of their overseas citizens, creating a large, voluntary, international fifty cent army.

 For those who legitimately question the narrative, who think that perhaps there are questions regarding the legitimacy of the claims that China is perpetrating a compulsory ethno-cultural cleansing, the following are the reasons why the narrative from the cacaphony of voices that has emerged is credible, and present nearly incontrovertible evidence that, even absent ethnic violence, there is a campaign of illegal forced detentions on a mass scale, and that there is a Chinese effort to not only cover up the evidence, but discredit the critics of this program.
 If one is still doubt after reading this, I implore any serious doubter to visit Xinjiang themselves.
 The moment one steps out of the airport, it is clear in the very air that something very wrong is taking place in Xinjiang province.